And if, like us, you're eagerly awaiting every last detail of the upcoming event, this is where you'll find everything we know so far.

 Luckily for Fergie, she'll get to experience the excitement of a glittering wedding when her daughter, Princess Eugenie, walks down the aisle at St George’s Chapel, Windsor, in October.

-Meghan and Harry made their TV debut as a couple earlier this week in a special BBC interview with Radio 4 presenter Mishall Husain following their engagement news.
+Meghan and Harry made their TV debut as a couple in November in a special BBC interview with Radio 4 presenter Mishall Husain following their engagement news.
 As you can expect, we were *swooning* over their cuteness throughout.

 The newly engaged royals opened up about everything, from the moment Harry proposed (over roast chicken) to how they first met and their romantic getaway to Botswana, which happened just after their second date.